vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 Reads and writes no longer need to be switched in specific order, but both will need to be completed to run MoveTables Complete.
 The default SwitchTraffic behavior is to switch all traffic in a single command, Vitess switches all reads and then writes if you use this default option.

-1. Depending on what `--table_types` you are using, you will use one of the four following commands:
+1. Depending on what `--tablet_types` you are using, you will use one of the four following commands:

 - Default (switches all tablet types)